LV2402/YOUTUBE-TO-DO/README.md

-Nice!
-You're off to a great start with the README.
-Here's a *completed version* with all the sections filled in — just customize the [your tech stack] part and update any links you need:

----

-markdown
 # 🎬 YouTube Video Planner

 YouTube Video Planner is a sleek and user-friendly web app that helps content creators manage and organize their video production workflow.
 Whether you're planning your next big video or keeping track of the editing and publishing stages, this app keeps everything in one place.